amvjakob/differential-gene-expression/ML_results.md

 # Results ML

-The rationale behind using machine learning methods is to build a model that predicts PSD or not based on the gene expression profile of a patient.
+The motivation behind using machine learning methods is to build a model that predicts PSD or not based on the gene expression profile of a patient.
 Training the model with an L1-penalty (penalize the use of more genes) induces that only "relevant" genes be included in the final model.

 In all following models, 70% of the samples were used for training and the remaining 30% were used to validate the model.